Are you confused by all the talk surrounding marketing automation? Good news: you're not alone, and we're here to straighten out your question marks.

 Inbound supercharged with marketing automation uses all the information we know about a lead to inform our automation tactics.
 Not just email.
-Using behavioural inputs from multiple touchpoints such as social media, viewing a pricing page, or consuming a particular piece of content gives us the context we need to understand our leads' challenges.
-The ambition is to deliver the information they need to ultimately make a purchase, exactly when they need it, in the place they're looking for it.
+Using behavioural inputs from multiple touchpoints such as social media, viewing a pricing page, or consuming a particular piece of content gives us the context to understand our leads' challenges.
+The ambition is to deliver the information they need to ultimately make a purchase, exactly when they need it, in the place they're looking for.
 Hence, the most effective marketing automation also uses various channels - beyond email - to communicate and influence a buyer's decision.

 Marketing automation vs CRM